tymonaghan/tymonaghan/README.md

 ### Tyler Monaghan

-I'm Tyler, a software engineer, digital humanitiarian and educator!
+I'm a software engineer at the Center for Tech and Civic Life, digital humanitiarian and educator!

-Most of my time is spent working with:
-- JavaScript (especially Node.js)
+These days, I'm mostly working with:
+- Python (+Flask)
-- React
+- TypeScript React
-- SQL (especially PostgreSQL)

-I'm currently learning:
-- Python (+Django)
+- PostgreSQL
-- a dash of Java (on codeacademy.com)

-Check out my development portfolio at [portfolio.tylermonaghan.dev](https://portfolio.tylermonaghan.dev)
+Links to deployed versions of many of my GitHub repos can be found on my development portfolio at [portfolio.tylermonaghan.dev](https://portfolio.tylermonaghan.dev)

 [![Ty's GitHub stats](https://github-readme-stats.vercel.app/api?username=tymonaghan&count_private=true)](https://github.com/anuraghazra/github-readme-stats)